coderdiaz/coderdiaz/README.md

 - 📫  How to reach me: [@coderdiaz](https://twitter.com/coderdiaz) on Twitter.
 - 😄  Pronouns: He/Him.

-I write sometimes mostly about my work, experiences and me at [https://coderdiaz.dev](https://coderdiaz.dev).
-You can [contact me](mailto:hey@coderdiaz.dev) via email or [@coderdiaz](https://twitter.com/coderdiaz) on Twitter if you want to talk to me.
+I write sometimes mostly about my work, experiences and me.